libxsmm/libxsmm/README.md

 libxsmm_omp_?gemm(&transa, &transb, &m, &n, &k, &alpha, a, &lda, b, &ldb, &beta, c, &ldc);
 ```

 Successively calling a particular kernel (i.e., multiple times) allows for amortizing the cost of the code dispatch.
-Moreover in order to customize the dispatch mechanism, one can rely on the following interface.
+Moreover, in order to customize the dispatch mechanism, one can rely on the following interface.

 ```C
 /** If non-zero function pointer is returned, call (*function_ptr)(a, b, c). */